The Japanese Magazines That Defined 90s Streetwear Culture

 For those who didn’t fit into the mold of mainstream fashion, there was Kera.
 Known for its focus on alternative styles like Gothic Lolita, punk, and visual kei, Kera provided a platform for the misfits and the rebels.

 What made Kera special was its inclusivity.
-It wasn’t just about one aesthetic—it embraced a wide spectrum of subcultures, from the dark elegance of Gothic Lolitas to the vibrant chaos of cyberpunk.
-Each issue felt like a celebration of diversity, showing readers that there was no wrong way to express themselves.
+It embraced a wide spectrum of subcultures, from the dark elegance of Gothic Lolitas to the chaos of cyberpunk.
+Each issue carried the mission of showing you that there was no wrong way to express yourself.

-Kera’s impact went beyond fashion.
-It created a sense of belonging for readers who often felt like outsiders.
-Through its pages, they found a community of like-minded individuals who shared their passion for creativity and self-expression.
+Kera created a sense of belonging for readers who often felt like outsiders.
+Through its pages, they found a community of like-minded individuals who shared their passion for self-expression.

 Kera 2002│via Internet Archive│© Kera